biell/alti-server/README.md

     it seperate, organized by event, or export to other people via a file transfer protocol such as HTTP.

+  * **javaHome [directory]**<br>
+    Altitude comes with an old 32-bit JVM.
+If you with to use a newer or 64-bit JVM, then you can set the environment variable `INSTALL4J_JAVA_HOME_OVERRIDE` to specify a different JDK directory.
+    If you have this environment variable set, this parameter (`javaHome`) will be overridden to the same value.
+Otherwise, the value of this option will be placed into `INSTALL4J_JAVA_HOME_OVERRIDE` before starting the Altitude server.
+This parameber can be changed before running `/restartServer` to change the JVM used for subsequent server starts.

   * **secretCode [password]**<br>
     Altitude servers can be configured using the `server_configurator` program to require a passcode to join the server.
 This setting allows you to